UBC-CIC/course-flexibility/docs/UserGuide.md

 ### Add Guideline

 By clicking on the green plus button at the bottom, the webpage will load a form to add new guidelines.
 The first text box is the description of the guideline.
-The guideline description should be unique and descriptive enough for the module to search through each syllabus.
-The second text box is the shortcut or label for guidelines; this should also be unique from other guidelines.
+The guideline description should be unique and descriptive enough for the model to search through each syllabus.
+The second text box is the shortcut or label for guidelines; this should also be unique from other guidelines, and it helps to shorten the representation of a guideline throughout the page.

 Clicking ADD GUIDELINE will show a pop-up for an [Add Guideline Pop Up](#Add-Guideline-Pop-Up).